Pacific Cable Station: Planning and construction

 Sandford Fleming, Chief Engineer of the Canadian Pacific Railway, was an early advocate of an alternative cable route between Australia and Great Britain via Canada and the Pacific Ocean.
 He expressed his views as early as the Colonial Conference of 1887.
 A major advantage put forward by Fleming and other proponents of the Pacific route was that it would be more secure in times of war.
 The existing link passed through countries that were not part of the British Empire.
 The high cost of telegrams through the Eastern Cable Company's system provided further motivation for a competing route.
 The proposed Pacific Cable would break the Eastern Cable Company's monopoly and lower the cost of communication between Britain and Australia.
 When the Pacific Cable opened, the cost of telegrams reduced to less than half the former rate.
 The ability to communicate directly with the United States and so access more trade opportunities was another argument in favour of the Pacific Cable.

 It was proposed that the Pacific Cable would pass only through British dependencies.
 Approval was given at the Postal and Telegraphic Conference held in Brisbane in 1893.
 By the mid-1890s, agreement was reached that the cable should be laid.
 However debate about management of the cable laying project and ownership of the completed cable continued for some years.
 Finally, it was agreed that funding should be shared between the governments of Britain, Canada, New Zealand and Australia.
 The Pacific Cable Board was formed in 1896 with representatives from Britain, Canada and Australia.
 A survey of the route from Vancouver began in 1899.
-The Pacific Cable Act (1901) gave this board responsibility for managing the project and operating the completed cable.
-The Imperial Court passed the Pacific Cable Act in 1902 authorizing the construction of the cable link between Australia and New Zealand, to the United Kingdom via Canada.
+The Pacific Cable Act 1901 (1 Edw.
+7. c.
+31) gave this board responsibility for managing the project and operating the completed cable and authorized the construction of the cable link between Australia and New Zealand, to the United Kingdom via Canada.